Online Retail Sales Training

 So, What Does Work, and How Much Training Time does Online Retail Sales Training Take?

-Remember, just comprehension is not the goal in behavioral training; otherwise, every diet you ever tried would have worked perfectly.
+Remember, comprehension is not the goal of behavioral training; otherwise, every diet you have ever tried would have worked perfectly.
 The act of changing the way you physically do things is what you are looking to achieve in behavioral training.
-It’s not until you change the way you eat and look at food that you can achieve what you wanted to by originally going on a diet.
+It’s not until you change how you eat and look at food that you can achieve your original goals for going on a diet.

-Retail sales training is not about getting the questions right on a test; it is about changing the way your employees interface with your shoppers.
+Retail sales training is not about answering the questions correctly on a test; it is about changing the way your employees interact with your shoppers.

 So how much time does that take?
-I say when you give employees 2-3 months to master the foundational learning, the heart of SalesRX, you should see UPTs and average sales go up from 3-6 months thereafter.
+When you give employees 2-3 months to master the foundational learning, the heart of SalesRX, you should see UPTs and average sales increase from 3-6 months thereafter.

-In order to make your training succeed, you need to devote time to planning exactly how you will bring your team onboard, how you will engage retail management, and how you will get and reward commitment from everyone involved with making the new training program a success.
+In order for your training to succeed, you need to devote time to planning exactly how you will bring your team on board, how you will engage retail management, and how you will get a reward commitment from everyone involved in making the new training program a success.

 As I’ve said a couple of times now, no training is set and forget.
 You can set and forget it, but to succeed, the process has to be managed.